Your guide to UK 2019/20 Tax Year End reporting

 Send your final payroll report

 When you’ve finished processing all your pay runs for the year, you need to notify the HMRC.
 This is to let the HMRC know not to expect any more submissions for the year.
 Lucky for you KeyPay is able to handle this process automatically.
-Simply check the box in your final pay run ‘This is the final pay run for the tax year’ and you’re all set!
+The checkbox ‘This is the final pay run for the tax year’ will be automatically ticked, so you’re all set!
 For more details on how to send your final payroll report for the tax year, check out the support guide.

-Remember, the deadline for the final submission is Sunday, April 19, so make sure you get those submissions in on the Friday before (April 17).
+Remember, the deadline for the final submission is Sunday, April 19, so make sure you don't miss it!

 Send your P60s

 After your final payroll submission, you can send off all your P60s (more information on P60s can be found here).
 This is only needed for employees who will be active on April 5; employees who left before this will have received a P45 instead.
-The deadline for P60s to be issued is May 31 2020 - which falls on a Sunday - so it’s best to get them in on the Friday before (May 29).
+The deadline for P60s to be issued is May 31 2020 - which falls on a Sunday - so it’s best to get them in ahead of time so you're not scrambling on the weekend.

 Changes to expect in the 2020/21 Tax Year